Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Courage is not having the strength to go on; it is going on when you don't have the strength."
+> "I am not absentminded.
+It is the presence of mind that makes me unaware of everything else."
-> — **Theodore Roosevelt**
+> — **Gilbert Chesterton**

 ---